loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Philip

     Let me as ask you a question: Who of you knows what "Through the web" means?
-I was told noone outside of Plone knows it's meaning.
+    I was told none outside of Plone knows it's meaning.

-    The killer-feature of Zope was that it allowed you to "progamm in the browser", you were able to write code.
+    The killer-feature of Zope was that it allowed you to "program in the browser", you were able to write code.

+    Today that is the core feature of Jupyter Notebook - but without security

 ----